 Timex Ironman Classic 30 – Budget Pick

-If you are looking for an affordable yet top-notch triathlon watches, then look no further than the Timex Ironman Classic.
+If you are looking for an affordable yet top-notch triathlon watch, then look no further than the Timex Ironman Classic.
 At a very affordable entry-level price, it still delivers several features that will be of great help during triathlons.

 The Timex Ironman Classic is designed to be as user-friendly as possible.
 Learning how to navigate its features is intuitive.
 The watch comes with a 30-lap memory, which gives you more than enough space to store data regarding your performance.